Dentures Peabody

 While dentures are remarkably durable, they are not invincible and will eventually need replacement.
 With excellent care, most dentures can last between five and seven years, but accidents can happen.
 Dentures are frequently broken due to being dropped when being cleaned, removed, or inserted, but they can also become damaged if they fit poorly or have tiny defects like scratches and notches in their base.
 Even if you treat your dentures with the most excellent care, they will still experience wear and tear due to the strain of repeated use.

-What Should You Do if Your Dentures Break?
+What Should I Do if My Dentures Break?

-The most serious complication a full denture can develop is “prosthesis fracture,” meaning the device snaps in half, and it is more common in appliances replacing the top teeth.
 The way in which your dentures are broken and the severity of the damage will determine whether the device can be repaired or must be replaced.
 Since continuing to wear a broken denture can lead to injuries, discontinue use of the appliance and contact our office in Peabody to schedule an emergency appointment.
 If the artificial teeth are cracked or chipped, we can probably repair them with composite resin.
 However, a damaged base will need adjustment or replacement.

 Can Dentures Lose Their Fit Over Time?